waweiwoowu/hanabi-iamjeff/hat-guessing/3_Suits_5-player_Conventions.md

 <br />

-## General Conventions
+## Conventions

+### Clue Planning

-* Spend first 3 clues as hat-guessing clues with the table below, getting as many cards to play as possible.
+* Spend first 3 clues as hat-guessing clues with [the table](#clue-interpretation-tables) below, getting as many cards to play as possible.
   * (Exception) If there are more than 3 cards left in the deck after 3 clues, spend the 4th clue as a hat-guessing clue.
   * Tips: While giving a hat-guessing clue, you should always touch cards with high rank (e.g. 4 or 5), since you would probably need those cards in last round.
-* Starting from the 4th clue (or 5th), every clue should be given as a normal play clue.
+* Starting from the 4th clue (or 5th), every clue should be given as a normal _Play Clue_.
+* Each player can decide to draw the last card to initiate the end game.

+### Clue Planning (with Information Clues)

+* This convention applies to any variant where a move doesn't give positive rank or positive color information.
+For example, _Color Blind_ (color clue), _Number Blind_ (number clue), _Totally Blind_, _Color Mute_, _Number Mute_, _Cow & Pig_, and _Duck_.
+* Spend first 3 clues as hat-guessing clues with [the table](#clue-interpretation-tables-with-information) below, getting as many cards to play as possible.
+  * (Exception) If there are more than 3 cards left in the deck after 3 clues, spend the 4th clue as a hat-guessing clue.
+* Starting from the 4th clue (or 5th), every clue should be given as an _Information Clue_.
 * Each player can decide to draw the last card to initiate the end game.

 <br />